Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please call 811 or use the Texas 811 website to request locates for your home address or business.

 No, the City has no control over the power grid.
-The Electric Reliability Council of Texas (ERCOT) handles the generation of electricity while Oncor distributes power to customers.
+ERCOT handles the generation of electricity while Oncor distributes power to customers.
 Additionally, Oncor maintains the electrical infrastructure within the city.
+Review the ERCOT Glossary (PDF) to learn about the organization and its responsibilities.
+Learn how to connect with Oncor.